Meet the core MIF faculty involved in the MIF program.

-Agni Klintuni Boedhihartono has a multidisciplinary background (Anthropology, Fine Arts, Cinematography and Natural Sciences).
+Agni Klintuni Boedhihartono has a multidisciplinary background (Anthropology, Fine Arts, Cinematography, and Natural Sciences).
 She has a Doctorate in Ethnology & Visual Anthropology from the University of Paris 7, France.
-She went to the Ecole National Superieure des Beaux-Arts and the University of Paris 7 in France to pursue her passion in arts, culture, people and sciences.
+She went to the Ecole National Superieure des Beaux-Arts and the University of Paris 7 in France to pursue her passion in arts, culture, people, and sciences.
 Intu subsequently worked for the United Nations Environment Program and the International Union for the Conservation of Nature in Switzerland.
 Intu joins UBC after spending eight years running a master’s program in Development Practice at James Cook University in tropical northern Australia

-Intu has worked with multidisciplinary teams in remote locations in tropical landscapes and seascapes in Asia, Africa and Latin America.
+Intu has worked with multidisciplinary teams in remote locations in tropical landscapes and seascapes in Asia, Africa, and Latin America.
 Intu has focussed on issues with indigenous people and local communities, particularly on the importance of their traditional knowledge and wise practices in natural resources management and the conservation of their cultural diversity.
-Intu’s research has sought to enable forest dependent people, coastal communities and indigenous groups to achieve a balance between conservation and social, cultural and economic development.
+Intu’s research has sought to enable forest-dependent people, coastal communities, and indigenous groups to achieve a balance between conservation and social, cultural, and economic development.

 Intu uses visual techniques to explore landscape scenarios and other participatory methods to maximize the involvement of diverse stakeholder groups.
-Her goal is to have an influence on global efforts to support indigenous people and local communities to improve their livelihoods whilst retaining their identity, cultural diversity, traditional knowledge, environment and natural assets.
+Her goal is to have an influence on global efforts to support indigenous people and local communities to improve their livelihoods whilst retaining their identity, cultural diversity, traditional knowledge, environment, and natural assets.

 Dr Rick Barichello

 Rick Barichello is a Professor (Food and Resource Economics) at the University of British Columbia, working there since his PhD (University of Chicago).
 He was Head of the UBC Department of Agricultural Economics 1988-1994, and Director of the Center for Southeast Asia Research (UBC Institute of Asian Research) 2007-13 and 2016-18.
-He was Visiting Senior Research Fellow at the Asian Research Institute, National University of Singapore, and Visiting Professor at Yale, Stanford, Harvard, University of California-Davis, Leuven (Belgium), and ISEAS in Singapore.
+He was a Visiting Senior Research Fellow at the Asian Research Institute, National University of Singapore, and Visiting Professor at Yale, Stanford, Harvard, University of California-Davis, Leuven (Belgium), and ISEAS in Singapore.
 He worked for the Harvard Institute for International Development in Jakarta 1986-1988, and subsequently in Indonesia, Vietnam, Singapore, Thailand, Philippines, Malaysia, Myanmar, China, Cambodia, Korea, Poland, and Ethiopia.
 He was President of the Canadian Agricultural Economics Society and awarded the designation of Fellow of that Society in 2008.
-In 2015 he was named to the Executive Committee of the International Agricultural Trade Research Consortium, and elected IATRC Chair for 2016-2018.
+In 2015, he was named to the Executive Committee of the International Agricultural Trade Research Consortium and elected IATRC Chair for 2016-2018.
 His research has concerned the economic analysis of public policy, particularly trade and agricultural policies and institutions, Canadian dairy quota markets, and a variety of agricultural development issues, mostly in Southeast Asia.
 This development work focuses on trade policy, domestic farm policies, world food markets, rural labour markets, agricultural productivity, and analysis of investment projects.

 Dr William Nikolakis

 William Nikolakis, PhD, LLB, BBus is a qualified lawyer in both Australia and Canada.
 William is also Executive Director of the Gathering Voices Society, a Vancouver-based foundation focused on building land management partnerships between Indigenous communities and the natural resources sector.
-His work is focused on sustainability in the natural resources sector, with focus on approaches for achieving positive outcomes with local communities and Indigenous Peoples.
-William has published in important scholarly journals, and published an edited book, Globalization and Forests: Challenges and Opportunities for Sustainable Development, in 2014.
-At present he is completing an edited book entitled Reclaiming Self-Governance: International Indigenous Perspectives, to be published by the University of Arizona Press in 2017.
+His work is focused on sustainability in the natural resources sector, with a focus on approaches for achieving positive outcomes with local communities and Indigenous Peoples.
+William has published in important scholarly journals and published an edited book, Globalization and Forests: Challenges and Opportunities for Sustainable Development, in 2014.
+At present, he is completing an edited book entitled Reclaiming Self-Governance: International Indigenous Perspectives, to be published by the University of Arizona Press in 2017.

 Dr Chris Gaston